Yulara, Northern Territory: History

-By the early 1970s, the pressure of unstructured and unmonitored tourism, including motels near the base of Uluru (Ayers Rock), was having detrimental effects on the environment surrounding both Uluru and Kata Tjuta.
-Following the recommendation of a Senate Select Committee to remove all developments near the base of the rock and build a new resort to support tourism in the Uluṟu-Kata Tjuṯa National Park, the Commonwealth Government agreed in 1973 to relocate accommodation facilities to a new site outside the park.
+By the early 1970s, the pressure of unstructured and unregulated tourism, including motels near the base of Uluru (Ayers Rock), was having detrimental effects on the environment in the area of both Uluru and Kata Tjuta.
+Following the recommendation of a Senate Select Committee, which was to remove all developments near the base of the rock, and build a new resort to support tourism in the Uluṟu-Kata Tjuṯa National Park, the Commonwealth Government agreed in 1973 to relocate accommodation facilities to a new site outside the park.
 On 10 August 1976, the Governor General proclaimed the new town of Yulara, some 14 km from Uluru.

-After the Northern Territory was granted Self Government in 1978, the development of the new town became a major priority of the Northern Territory Government.
-Between 1978 and 1981, basic infrastructure (roads, water supply etc.) was built via the government's capital works program.
-In 1980 the government set up the Yulara Development Company Ltd to develop tourist accommodation, staff housing and a shopping centre.
-The first stage of the resort was built between 1982 and 1984 for the Northern Territory Government by Yulara Development Company Ltd., at a cost of A$130 million.
-The resort was designed by Philip Cox & Associates and won the Royal Australian Institute of Architects (RAIA) Sir Zelman Cowen Award in 1984.
+After the Northern Territory was granted self-government in 1978, the development of the new town became a priority of the Northern Territory government.
+Between 1978 and 1981, basic infrastructure, such as roads and water supply, was provided via the government's capital works program.
+In 1980, the government set up the Yulara Development Company Ltd to provide tourist accommodation, staff housing and a shopping centre.

+Between 1982 and 1984, the first stage of the resort was constructed for the Northern Territory Government by Yulara Development Company Ltd., at a cost of A$130 million.
+The resort was designed by Philip Cox & Associates and won the Royal Australian Institute of Architects (RAIA) Sir Zelman Cowen Award for Public Architecture in 1985.
+In 2019, it won the Northern Territory Enduring Architecture Award and the National Award for Enduring Architecture.

-When the new facilities became fully operational in late 1984, the Commonwealth Government terminated all leases for the old motels near the Rock, and the area was rehabilitated by the National Park Service (now called Parks Australia).
+When the new facilities became fully operational in late 1984, the Commonwealth Government terminated all the leases for the old motels near the Rock, and the area was rehabilitated by the National Park Service (now called Parks Australia).
 Around the same time, the national park was renamed Uluṟu-Kata Tjuṯa, and its ownership was transferred to the local Indigenous people, who leased it back to the Parks Australia for 99 years.

-There were originally three competing hotels, but that detracted from the viability of the enterprise, and the company (and indirectly the government) incurred massive operating losses.
+There were originally three competing hotels, but that detracted from the viability of the whole enterprise, with the company (and, indirectly, the government) incurring massive operating losses.
 Between 1990 and 1992, the competing hotel operators were replaced by a single operator, the government-owned Investnorth Management Pty Ltd. In 1992, the government sold, through open tender, a 40% interest in the Yulara Development Company and, therefore, the resort, to a venture capital consortium.

 In 1997, the entire resort was again sold by open tender to General Property Trust, which appointed Voyages Hotels & Resorts as operator.
-Voyages operated all aspects of the resort, with the exception of the post office (Australia Post).
+Voyages operated all aspects of the resort, with the exception of the post office.
 Almost all residents of the town rented their housing from Voyages, but the government leased some housing for its employees.
 Most residents are either workers in the resort or tour operators.

-In 2011, the resort was sold again to the Indigenous Land Corporation which operates the resort under its subsidiary, Voyages Indigenous Tourism Australia.
+In 2011, the resort was sold once more, to the Indigenous Land Corporation, which operates the resort under its subsidiary, Voyages Indigenous Tourism Australia.

-Population
+Demographics

-The 2016 Australian census found that Yulara had a population of 1,099 people which had the following characteristics:
+The 2016 Australian census found that Yulara had a population of 1,099 people, which had the following characteristics: